Oksana Selekhmeteva: Doubles

-Professional career
+Professional

-2018–2019: First ITF tournaments, WTA debut
+2018–2019: ITF & WTA Tour debuts

 In 2018, Selekhmeteva competed in her first professional tournament at the $15k event in Sant Cugat, qualifying for the main draw defeating two top 800 oppositions despite being unranked.
 It was her only professional tournament of the year.

 She played more ITF tournaments in 2019 while simultaneously competing in the junior events.
-She made her WTA Tour debut at the St. Petersburg Trophy, but lost to world No. 194, Magdalena Fręch, in a tight three-setter.
+She made her WTA Tour debut at the St. Petersburg Trophy but lost to world No. 194, Magdalena Fręch, in a tight three-setter.
 She then backed it up with her first quarterfinal at the $25k level, defeating third seed Olga Ianchuk to reach the quarterfinals at the RWB Ladies Cup.

-The Russian competed in her second WTA tournament at the Kremlin Cup having received another wildcard into the qualifying draw.
+The Russian competed in her second WTA Tour tournament at the Kremlin Cup having received another wild card into the qualifying draw.
 This time, she lost to good friend Polina Kudermetova, in straight sets.

 Selekhmeteva ended the year ranked 781, having accumulated a 10–8 win–loss record at the professional level.

-2020: First doubles title
+2020: First ITF doubles title

 She had to wait until September to reach her first singles quarterfinal of the year at the $25k event in Marbella after the tour was halted due to the COVID-19 pandemic.
-Her first professional title came at the same tournament, alongside Alina Charaeva.
+Her first professional ITF title came at the same tournament, alongside Alina Charaeva.
 She reached another $25k quarterfinal in Las Palmas, Gran Canaria, this time defeating top 300 players Daniela Seguel and Amandine Hesse.

 Selekhmeteva ended the year with a 17–8 win–loss record in singles, and three doubles titles (14–1 win–loss).